alphagov/wcag-primer/source/documentation/index.md

 ## Meeting accessibility regulations

-Public sector websites, documents and mobile apps that meet WCAG 2.0 Level A and AA Success Criteria and publish an accessibility statement will comply with the [new accessibility regulations for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).
+Public sector websites, documents and mobile apps that meet WCAG 2.1 Level A and AA Success Criteria and publish an accessibility statement will comply with the [new accessibility regulations for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).

-## WCAG overview
+## WCAG 2.1 overview

-Here is a short description of the principles, guidelines and SC you must meet.
+Here is a short description of the principles, guidelines and success criteria you must meet.

 ### Principle 1: Perceivable